Multistream

 An encoder converts video files between multiple formats.
 Encoders are necessary to convert your RAW video files to digital files that can stream to your social platforms.

-Software encoders are programs on your computer that performs the conversion.
+Software encoders are programs on your computer that perform the conversion.
 The most popular and free software encoder is Open Broadcaster Software (OBS).
-There are other streaming software encoders that have in-built multistreaming capabilities such as vMix, Streamlabs, or Wirecast.
+Other streaming software encoders, such as vMix, Streamlabs, and Wirecast, have built-in multistreaming capabilities.

 Software encoders are best for starter and intermediate broadcasters as they are less expensive and easy to set up.
-But keep in mind that these programs can consume your CPU and bandwidth, causing delay and many other issues to your multistream.
-If you use a software encoder for multistreaming, you’ll need to have a powerful computer with high internet upload speed.
+But remember that these programs can consume your CPU and bandwidth, causing delays and many other issues to your multistream.
+If you use a software encoder for multistreaming, you must have a powerful computer with high internet upload speed.
 This could be a large investment, especially for beginners.

 Streaming hardware encoder

 A hardware encoder is a physical device that captures, compresses, and converts your RAW video files into compatible files before they are ready for multistreaming.
-Some common hardware encoders are Pearl-2, Pearl Mini, TriCaster, TeraDek, for instance.
+Some common hardware encoders are Pearl-2, Pearl Mini, TriCaster, and TeraDek.
 Hardware encoders are more suitable for advanced broadcasters because they are more expensive and require complex configurations.

 Cloud multistreaming

-Cloud multistreaming has gained popularity as it provides middle-ground benefits between software encoders and hardware encoders.
-The cloud does all the hefty work in terms of internet upload speed, bandwidth, and CPU, while the cost is far less expensive than that of a regular hardware encoder.
+Cloud multistreaming has gained popularity as it provides middle-ground benefits between software and hardware encoders.
+The cloud does all the hefty work regarding internet upload speed, bandwidth, and CPU, while the cost is far less expensive than that of a regular hardware encoder.

 You may need an encoder (either software or hardware) to connect your video stream to the cloud streaming service.
 For example, if you have an external camera as your video source, capture audio while recording screen, or perform editing tasks while livestreaming, then an encoder is necessary.
-In other cases such as streaming from webcam, mobile, tablets, or using pre-recorded videos, a single cloud video streaming solution would suffice.
+A single cloud video streaming solution would suffice in other cases, such as streaming from a webcam, mobile, or tablet or using pre-recorded videos.

 Join 200,000+ satisfied streamers